JamieHeather/stitchr/docs/inputdata.rst

 Species covered
 ~~~~~~~~~~~~~~~

 ``stitchr`` can stitch any TCR loci for which it has the necessary raw data, appropriately formatted in the ``Data`` directory (which can be located by running ``stitchr -dd`` or ``stitchr --data_dir``).
-IMGT currently contains enough TCR data for stitching (i.e. at least one leader, V gene, J gene, and constant region for a given loci) for the following species/loci:
+Currently ``stitchr`` relies on IMGT/GENE-DB for obtaining germline reference data, which  contains enough TCR data for stitching (i.e. at least one leader, V gene, J gene, and constant region for a given loci) for the following species/loci:

 .. csv-table:: stitchr species/loci table
     :header: "Common Name", "Genus species", "TRA", "TRB", "TRG", "TRD", "Kazusa species ID"